Europe has half of world’s 4M new virus cases but sees hope

 Pockets of Western Europe have shown signs of turning a corner, particularly in the lowlands near the English Channel.

-Belgium said Wednesday it had taken a major step in containing the resurgence of the coronavirus, reporting a drop in the daily death count for the first time since the latest COVID-19 wave hit the continent this autumn.
+Belgium said Wednesday it had taken a major step in containing the resurgence of the coronavirus, reporting a drop in the daily death count for the first time since the latest COVID-19 wave hit this autumn.

-Virologist Steven Van Gucht, from the government’s Sciensano health group, said the daily average of deaths in the country now stood at 185 people, a 5% decrease compared to the average a week ago.
+Virologist Steven Van Gucht, from the government’s Sciensano health group, said Belgium’s daily average of virus deaths now stood at 185, a 5% decrease compared to the average a week ago.
 Over the last week, the daily average of hospital admissions dropped 24% and new infections fell 39%.

-Officials in the Netherlands, to the north, were easing coronavirus restrictions amid falling infection rates, and were poised to reopen public venues like cinemas, museums, libraries, zoos and swimming pools — still with limitations on how many people can visit — after a two-week closure.
+Officials in the Netherlands, to the north, were easing coronavirus restrictions amid falling infection rates, and were poised to reopen venues like cinemas, museums, libraries, zoos and swimming pools — still with limitations on how many people can visit — after a two-week closure.

-Dutch Prime Minister Mark Rutte hailed a “positive” downward trend but said cases counts were still too high.
+Dutch Prime Minister Mark Rutte hailed a “positive” downward trend but said case counts were still too high.
 He warned the country to remain on a partial lockdown.
-In mid-October, Dutch rates of infections were among the worst in Europe.
+In mid-October, Dutch rates of infection were among the worst in Europe.

+Switzerland, which has registered some of the highest transmission rates in the world in recent weeks, on Wednesday stepped up government support to help people affected by the virus and by lockdown measures — including a extra 1 billion Swiss francs in state aid — even as case counts eased back from recent peaks.

+The Alpine country counted over 6,000 new cases over the last day, down from a peak of more than 10,000 daily cases in October.
+Economic Affairs Minister Guy Parmelin cited a “more optimistic horizon” in Switzerland on Wednesday.

+Regional officials in Geneva noted a “plateau” in positive COVID-19 tests in recent days and on Wednesday eased some restrictions on hairdressers, tattoo parlors, therapists and personal trainers, among others.

-Meanwhile, some people in Germany were growing increasingly restive about increasing lockdown measures.
+Meanwhile, some people in Germany were growing increasingly restive about the prospect of increased lockdown measures.

 In Berlin, police fired water cannons Wednesday at demonstrators and carried away some who were protesting coronavirus restrictions near the famed Brandenburg Gate and the seat of the federal government.
 The melee erupted after crowds ignored calls to wear masks and keep their distance from one another in line with pandemic rules.